Evaguy/346_Documentation/Labo_CMS/README.md

-How to install Drupal on a virtual machine hosted on Azure
+How to install Drupal on a virtual machine hosted on Azure.

 ## TODO :
 * Finish and add the documentation